SuperAuguste/dizzy/README.md

 # dizzy WIP

-Zig diffing from the ground up.
+Zig diffing from the ground up with Myers' algorithm for discovering shortest edit scripts.

 ## Mental Model for Myers Diff